Highland Park as a Summer Resort: The Wildwood Experience, The Origins of Chicago’s Jewish North Shore

 Elliott Miller has served for eight years as a commissioner on the City of Highland Park Historic Preservation Commission, including one term as Chair.
 He has also served eight years on the Board of Directors of the Highland Park Historical Society, including one term as President.

 ‘‘Highland Park as a Summer Resort: The Wildwood Experience, The Origins of Chicago’s Jewish North Shore,’ will be presented at the Highland Park Public Library Auditorium 494 Laurel Avenue, Highland Park.
-For further information, please contact the Highland Park Historical Society: 847.432.7090 or[email protected].
+For further information, please contact the Highland Park Historical Society: 847.432.7090 email@example.com.
 Admission is free.